meodai/rampensau/README.md

 - `curveMethod` string or function → The curve method to use
 - `curveAccent` float              → The accent of the curve

+## About the Name

+For non-German speakers, "Rampe" in German means both a ramp (or gradient) and a theatrical stage.
+A "RampenSau" (literally "stage-sow") is a German expression for someone who thrives in the spotlight - a natural performer.
+The name playfully combines this concept with the library's purpose of creating color ramps and gradients.

 ## License